jlapolla/blog/unsorted.md

 **reference** *(noun)*

-- A run-time value that uniquely identifies an object.
+- A runtime value that uniquely identifies a runtime object.
-  - *A constructor function creates an object and returns a reference to the newly created object.*
+  - *A constructor function creates a runtime object and returns a reference to the newly created object.*

 ### execution